What It Means to Have Savings

 But there’s just one problem: Jennifer also wants to save for her honeymoon.
 Where will she find the money?

-She decides that she wants to contribute $3,000 towards her honeymoon.
+She decides that she wants to contribute $3,000 toward her honeymoon.
 Over the span of 60 months, she’ll need to save an extra $50 per month.

 In the past, Jennifer has saved money at the grocery store by buying store-brand items, in-season produce, and stocking up when there are store deals.
 But she’s never formally put this money aside.
 Instead of depositing this money in a savings account that’s earmarked for a specific goal, she looked at it as extra money to spend on discretionary items, like a new pair of trendy shoes.

 Now that Jennifer has a specific goal, she also has a stronger concept of what it means to truly save money.
 These days, every time Jennifer goes to the store, she looks at the bottom of the receipt to see how much she saved on her shopping trip.
-Then she deposits that money into a sub-savings account earmarked towards her wedding and honeymoon savings goal.
-By doing this, she sets aside $50 per month, which is enough to allow her to reach her goal.
+Then she deposits that money into a sub-savings account earmarked for her wedding and honeymoon savings goals.
+By doing this, she sets aside the extra $50 per month, which is enough to allow her to reach her honeymoon goal in addition to her wedding budget goal.